-NOTE 2: Based on operator policies, either the S-CSCF, IMS AS or IBCF in the originating network invoke signing of the RCD information or RCD URL.
+NOTE 3: Based on operator policies, either the S-CSCF, IMS AS or IBCF in the originating network invoke signing of the RCD information or RCD URL.

 11-12.
-The terminating UE may present third party user identity information of the calling-party to the called party retrieved from RCD information, if present, in the SIP INVITE request.
-The called party may use the RCD URL, if present, to retrieve RCD information from the RCD server to download third party user identity information.
+The terminating UE may present third party user identity information of the calling-party to the called party either received retrieved from RCD information, if present, in the SIP INVITE request or fetched from the RCD server based on the received RCD URL.